โœ“ Plan and book your perfect crossing โ€“ simple, fast, and reliable

 Considering the significant interest in these historical connections and crossings and a public desire to re-establish a new link between the UK and Scandinavia, we have endeavoured to chart out the former crossings in this article.

 Several companies operated these routes connecting the UK, Denmark, Sweden, Germany, and Norway.
-DFDS, Fjord Line, and Smyril Line have made efforts to sustain these crossings.
-Ships from Harwich and Newcastle, for instance, previously sailed to destinations such as Bergen, Stavanger, Esbjerg, Oslo, Gothenburg, Cuxhaven, etc.
+DFDS, Fjord Line, and Smyril Line have tried to sustain these crossings.
+For instance, ships fromย Harwich and Newcastle previously sailed to destinations such as Bergen, Stavanger, Esbjerg, Oslo, Gothenburg, Cuxhaven, etc.

 Below, you will find a map illustrating the historical maritime/sea connections between the UK and Scandinavia that we have been able to trace.
 If any discontinued crossings were once operational and we are not aware of, we would appreciate your insights in the comments section.